lambdaclass/elixir_riak_core/README.md

 Another example: Think about serving a dataset which you want quick access to, but It's too big to fit in memory.
 We could distribute said files (or file) between Virtual Nodes, use and identifier (say, like an index) hash it and assign it to a Virtual Node.
+Riak fits really well here, as it is scales easily horizontally.
 This last use case is actually explained below.

 ## More about Hashing and VNodes: